Exhibition Information

 Performers: HC Huynh & Richard Jochum

-was the Greek God and Titan who led the protest against Zeus for which he was condemned to bear the heavens on his shoulder.
+Atlas was the Greek God and Titan who led the protest against Zeus for which he was condemned to bear the heavens on his shoulder.
 The video installation shows the latest development of the artist enacting Atlas by doing headstands on mountain tops and several other locations, later turning them upside down.
 In Atlas.
 The Load is Getting Heavier, the performer is being shown squatting, playfully alluding that the weight is becoming increasingly difficult to bear.

 Video performance, Athens, 2018